developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/certificates/index.md

 	* Certificates in the .der format are not supported.
 See the [OpenSSL section](#openssl) (below) for conversion instructions.

 ## Windows Mobile and CE
-Apps made with Enterprise Browser 1.5 and higher for Windows Mobile/CE with Webkit must use the [ClientCertPath parameter](../configreference/#clientcertpath) to specify the path to client certificate files. **When using apps made with Enterprise Browser versions prior to 1.5 for Windows Mobile/CE with Webkit, any required server certificates beyond the pre-loaded ones must be specified using the [CaFile parameter](../configreference/#cafile) to specify the path to server certificate files. in the `Config.xml` file**.
+Apps made with Enterprise Browser 1.5 and higher for Windows Mobile/CE with Webkit can use the [ClientCertPath parameter](../configreference/#clientcertpath) to specify the path to client certificate files. **When using apps made with Enterprise Browser versions prior to 1.5 for Windows Mobile/CE with Webkit, any required server certificates beyond the pre-loaded ones must be specified using the [CaFile parameter](../configreference/#cafile) to specify the path to server certificate files. in the `Config.xml` file**.

 The `CaFile` points to a file containing the certificate data, and the certificate(s) specified there are treated by Webkit as trusted authorities.
 For example, to use certificates in the file `mycert.pem`, copy the file to the device and make an entry made in the `Config.xml` corresponding to the file's location on the device using the syntax below: